5 SIGNS You Have BED BUGS

 These little black spots are sometimes smeared making them look almost like pencil marks.
 They are actually bed bug droppings which is pretty gross.
 Make sure to check your mattress, sheets, bed frame, and box spring for these marks.

 When inspecting your mattress, bed frame, and box spring it’s possible you might run into the bed bugs themselves, alive or dead.
 These pests vary in size and color depending on their age.
 When they’re young, they are white or clear colored and turn reddish brown as they become adults.
 It takes only 3 weeks for the bugs to become fully grown, and although many incorrectly believe they are microscopic in size, adults are usually larger than ants.

 If you find any of these symptoms of Bed Bugs, the next step is coming up with a game plan.
 Many people try home treatment methods which are difficult, time consuming, and often more expensive than professional treatment.
 For the most effective results, professional treatment is highly recommended.
 At UnBugMe Pest Control, we take pride in providing an effective and affordable solution to Bed Bugs.
 Give us a call today at (818) 510-0629 and we can help take back your home and get your life back to normal!

 If you'd like to schedule a Bed Bug inspection, just click the link below!

-We specialize in Bed Bugs extermination for homes, apartments, and businesses.
+We specialize in Bed Bug extermination for homes, apartments, and businesses.
 Bed Bugs are on the rise in California and can quickly reproduce, becoming an issue for people in a matter of weeks.

-Please visit our Documents Page for instructions on how to prepare for treatment and give us a call at 818-510-0629 if you have any questions about the service.
+Please CLICK HERE for instructions on how to prepare for treatment and give us a call at 818-510-0629 if you have any questions about the service.